DeePBluE666/DeePBluE666.github.io/_pages/about.md

 I'm interested in **Data Science** and **Artificial Intelligence (AI)** technology, especially **Deep Learning (DL)**.
 I am currently working on **Natural
 Language Processing (NLP)** and **Reinforcement Learning (RL)**.

-Most of my previous work has been on the applications of machine learning and deep learning methods, I've been worked for many internet companies, and won top3 awards in many data science competitions.
+Most of my previous work focuses on the applications of machine learning and deep learning methods, I've been worked for many internet companies, participated in some projects[**More details can be found in Awards.**](https://deepblue666.github.io//project/), and won top3 awards in many data science competitions.
 I'm also a Competition Master at Kaggle and data scientist at Tianchi (rank 89/44392).
 [**More details can be found in Awards.**](https://deepblue666.github.io//award/)